Components of the CARE System

 When only one individual has submitted a CARE report about a student in need, opportunities for gathering additional information are not lost.
 Student names and CARE report information are brought to a small, confidential group of campus officials, known as the CARE team, once per week.
 This team determines if other offices have information about the identified student that may help understand the student's needs and level of concern.

 In addition to the CARE team, student names are posted once a week on a secure server for viewing by members of the Student Support Network (SSN).
-SSN members, holding themselves to the highest ethical standards, review the list of student names and report what they know about students on the list to the Assistant Director for Student Support Services.
+SSN members, holding themselves to the highest ethical standards, review the list of student names and report what they know about students on the list to a CARE team member.
 This information is compiled and action is taken based on an inclusive view of the student in need.

 Including the student in the conversation

-After submitting a report, we encourage faculty/staff to check in with the Assistant Director for Student Support Services whenever he/she has an update, a change in level of concern (both positive and negative), or questions about the student's current status.
-The Assistant Director will share information as appropriate and when it is in the student's best interest.
+After submitting a report, we encourage faculty/staff to check in with a CARE team member whenever he/she has an update, a change in level of concern (both positive and negative), or questions about the student's current status.
+The CARE team member will share information as appropriate and when it is in the student's best interest.

-Information about when to submit a CARE report, how to speak with a distressed student, CARE-related resources, and other frequently asked questions can be found elsewhere on this website.
-If you have a question or concern that is not addressed, please do not hesitate to contact the Assistant Director for Student Support Services in the Office of the Dean of Students at 585-273-2568 or firstname.lastname@example.org.
+Information about when to submit a CARE report, how to speak with a distressed student, CARE-related resources, and other frequently asked questions can be found on these web pages.

-The electronic form a member of the UR community submits when he/she is concerned about a student.
+The CARE report—The electronic form a member of the UR community submits when he/she is concerned about a student.
 Receipt of this form initiates the CARE process.
-The Assistant Director for Student Support Services will review the report, identify a current level of concern, check in with multiple campus resources to determine where else the student has been identified, and determine the most appropriate individual to reach out to the student.
+A CARE team member will review the report, identify a current level of concern, check in with multiple campus resources to determine where else the student has been identified, and determine the most appropriate individual to reach out to the student.

-SSN is comprised of approximately 30-40 individuals representative of many campus offices.
-This group meets bi-weekly to discuss the role these offices play in helping students, "hot topics" on college campuses, preventative efforts available at UR, and other topics that relate with student success.
-SSN members review a list of students of concern once a week and report additional information to the Assistant Director for Student Support Services.
+Student Support Network (SSN)—SSN comprises approximately 30 to 40 individuals representing many campus offices.
+This group meets monthly to discuss the role these offices play in helping students, "hot topics" on college campuses, preventative efforts available at UR, and other topics that relate with student success.
+SSN members review a list of students of concern once a week and report additional information to a CARE team member.
 SSN epitomizes collaboration and education for the benefit of student success and operates under the highest of ethical standards.